 Russian is the most spoken language in Europe because of Russia's large population, the biggest in the world.
 It serves as the primary language of Russia and is commonly used in Belarus, Ukraine, and the Baltic states – Estonia, Latvia, and Lithuania.
 The Russian language has produced literary giants such as Tolstoy and Dostoevsky due to its strong literary tradition.

-2. German: The Economic Powerhouse
+2. Geman: The Economic Powerhouse

 3. French: The Language of Diplomacy

-4. English: The Global Lingua Franca
+4. English: The Global Lingua Franc

 5. Italian: The Language of Art and Culture